-GPS is SMC's orientation program required for all first-year students.
-GPS is a one-day event that aids students in becoming acquainted with campus resources and will help students start their college experience on the right path to success!
+Experience Orientation is SMC's orientation program required for all firstyear students.
+Experience Orientation is a one-day event that aids students in becoming acquainted with campus resources and will help students start their college experience on the right path to success!
 Students meet fellow incoming students, get to know the campus, and meet with various faculty and staff around campus who will be vital to a smooth first semester at SMC.
-GPS occurs throughout the summer for students starting SMC in the Fall, and in January for new Spring semester students.
+Experience Orientation occurs throughout the summer for students starting SMC in the Fall, and in January for new Spring semester students.

-SMC 101, the Freshman Year Experience course, is required of all freshmen.
-The course is designed to help students make the transition from high school to college.
+SMC 101 is a required Freshman Year Experience course.
+The course is designed to help students transition from high school to college.
 During SMC 101, students will study the fundamentals of academic success, goal setting, and introductory career exploration.